List of WWE tournaments: WWE World Cup

-NXT United Kingdom Championship Tournament (2022)

-SmackDown World Cup

-The SmackDown World Cup was an eight-man single-elimination tournament composed of eight wrestlers from the SmackDown brand.
-The inaugural tournament began on the November 11, 2022 episode of SmackDown.
-The winner earned a Intercontinental Championship match against Gunther.
-The inaugural winner was Ricochet, who defeated Santos Escobar on the December 2, 2022 episode of SmackDown.

-WWE SmackDown Tag Team Championship #1 Contender Tournament (2023)

-† Drew McIntyre and Sheamus were attacked by The Viking Raiders (Erik and Ivar).
-Braun Strowman and Ricochet replaced McIntyre and Sheamus in the tournament.
+The Last Time Is Now Tournament

+This is an ongoing 16-man tournament that will determine who will face John Cena in Cena's retirement match at Saturday Night's Main Event XLII on December 13, 2025.
+The tournament began on the November 10 episode of Raw in Cena's hometown of Boston, Massachusetts and is featuring wrestlers from WWE’s Raw, SmackDown, and NXT brands, as well as Total Nonstop Action Wrestling (TNA).

 King of the Ring

 King of the Ring is a professional wrestling single-elimination tournament held by WWE.
 It was held annually from 1985 to 2002 (excluding 1990 and 1992) and from 1993 to 2002 the tournament was produced as a pay-per-view event.